Medical Answering Services: After Hours Voicemail Menu Script

 Message Holding and Forwarding

-A good medical answering service should also hold messages for later review.
-Instead of messages going directly to a physician, they can be rerouted to a nurse or admin during busy times, which prevents the physician from being overwhelmed while ensuring no urgent messages are missed.
+A good medical answering service should have the ability to hold messages for later review.
+It should also allow messages to be rerouted to a nurse or admin during busy times for physicians, which prevents them from being overwhelmed while ensuring no urgent messages are missed.

 Priority and Specialty-Based Filtering